-While we have linked executive compensation to sustainability goals for many years, we recently reviewed our targets to ensure they are sufficiently detailed and ambitious, and we adjusted how sustainability is discussed in our most recent Proxy statement.
+We already link executive compensation to sustainability goals, but we plan to review these targets to ensure they are sufficiently detailed and ambitious, and we expect to adjust how they are disclosed in our annual Proxy statement.
 We believe increased transparency in this area will help strengthen executive accountability for achieving sustainability objectives.
-In addition, our board of directors adopted a new charter for the Health, Safety, Environment and Sustainability Committee that strengthens oversight in these areas.